CaptainTom2024/Slide-Puzzle-CAPTCHAs-Datasets/README.md

 # Slide Puzzle CAPTCHAs Datasets

 ## Introduction
 - This is the datasets constructed in our paper "SPC-GAN-Attack: Attacking Slide Puzzle CAPTCHAs by Human-Like Sliding Trajectories Based on Generative Adversarial Network".
+We select Tencent CAPTCHA, GeeTest CAPTCHA v3, Shumei CAPTCHA, NetEase CAPTCHA, GeeTest CAPTCHA v4, Dingxiang CAPTCHA to test the security of slide puzzle CAPTCHAs.

 ## Notch Detection Datasets (ND-Datasets)
 - For each type of slide puzzle CAPTCHA, we download 500 background images by a crawler, and manually label the notches in the background images to construct the ND-Dataset.